 Prerequisite(s): WRIT 105 or HONP 100 may be taken as prerequisite or corequisite.
 This class explores the Jewish experience in America.
 Topics in education, family human services, immigration, aculturalization, multiple religious expressions, Jewish history in the U.S., gender, performing arts, politics, organizations and institutions, will be studied as they relate to Jewish American individuals and communities.
 This class serves as a core in the Jewish American Studies Minor.
 Meets World Cultures Requirement.
-3 hours lecture.

 Prerequisite(s): WRIT 106 or HONP 101.
 This seminar explores the central questions of what did the American public know of the Holocaust from 1933 to 1945, and when did it know it?
 More troubling still, if the public and thus the government knew of the assembly-line murder of 6 million Jews, and Sinti/Roma peoples, homosexuals, Communists, Jehovah's Witnesses and others, then why was nothing done?
 A thorough examination of radio, newsreel and especially newspaper coverage of the Holocaust - particularly from 1941-1945 - will be combined with a study of the historical events that made the Holocaust possible.
 The Holocaust and the free world's burden to "do something" also will be related to other genocides including Armenia, Cambodia, Bosnia, Rwanda, Darfur and others.
-Cross-listed with JOUR 219.
-3 hours lecture.
+Mutually Exclusive with JOUR 219.

 Prerequisite(s): JAST 201.
 This course will provide students and faculty with flexibility within the existing academic structure.
 Students and faculty may collaborate to create a course of study which either supplements existing courses or fills in gaps which either student or faculty perceive in a student's curriculum.
-3 hours lecture.

 Prerequisite(s): JAST 201.
 Students will work with the instructor to develop a research area that is both derived from and builds on their earlier classroom and/or personal experience.
 Students in the course are expected to share the progress and outcome of their research with the class.
 Scope of topics to be selected to enrich the student's overall understanding of Jewish American Studies.
-3 hours lecture.